lareferencia/lareferencia-bot-blocker/README.md

 # LA Referencia Dynamic Bot Blocker

+> **⚠️ DISCLAIMER: EXPERIMENTAL SOFTWARE**
+>
+> This software is experimental in nature.
+It is crucial to fully understand the implications of adding firewall restrictions to a system based on log analysis before applying it to production environments.
+Incorrect parameterization of this script could generate massive blocks of legitimate access to the service.
+LA Referencia is not responsible for the improper use of this script or any consequences arising from its use.
+It is strongly recommended to test it thoroughly in development environments before considering its use in production.

 Tool for analyzing web server logs, detecting potential bot threats or attacks, and optionally blocking suspicious IPs using UFW (Uncomplicated Firewall).

 ## Features